-- What types of side effects can I expect from treatment?
+- What side effects might I expect from treatment?

-- Are there any alternatives to the primary approach that you're suggesting?
+- Are there alternatives to the treatment you're suggesting?

-- I have other health conditions.
+- I have other health problems.
 How can I best manage them together?

-- Do I need to make changes in my diet?
+- Do I need to change my diet?

 - Do I need to take supplements?